 He’s spoken to me often about his passion for capturing and documenting disappearing indigenous tribes and their traditional ways, as well as his own love of travel and adventure to remote places.

 When we spoke after that trip, he told me about his upcoming visit to Peru with his teenage son, to join thousands of pilgrims gathered in the Sinakara Valley, in the Peruvian Andes, near Cuzco, to celebrate the annual Snow Star Festival.
+If I were to do a trip to Peru like this, I would love to incorporate machu picchu tours as part of a once in a lifetime adventure.
 I thought his memories of that trip would make for an interesting story to accompany a few the pieces he’s made since.
 He also kindly included a photograph which he took during the Fiesta, to share here.